University of Massachusetts Amherst Department of Food Science: Walter Chenoweth

 The new department established a very intensive campaign in community food preservation under the leadership of Walter Chenoweth.
-Dr. Chenoweth, along with three others, moved into what we now call “Old Chenoweth” in 1930.
+Dr. Chenoweth, along with three others, moved into what is now known as the “Old Chenoweth” in 1930.
 The original focus of the department was to teach students and homemakers the technology of food preservation.
 This included apple, grape, maple and vinegar products that were sold to the public in a store in South Amherst.
 During this time, Dr. Chenowth was quoted as being able to carry the entire library collection on Food Science under one arm.
 This led to Dr. Chenoweth publishing the first comprehensive textbook on Food Preservation.